Generalizable and Relightable Gaussian Splatting for Human Novel View Synthesis: Method

 \subsection{2D-to-3D Projection Training}

-Leveraging the excellent differentiability of 3DGS~\cite{kerbl20233d}, GRGS directly projects 2D image supervision into the 3D space to avoid heavy computation of explicit ray tracing.
-Specifically, ambient occlusion, direct light, and indirect light maps are used as photometric supervision signals and lifted into the Gaussian representation to enable efficient gradient-based optimization.
-To improve alignment between 2D projections and 3D geometry, we further enhance ambient occlusion supervision with direct light maps, which implicitly constrain visibility through shadow-aware regions.
-For better learning of indirect illumination, we employ a gradient-truncated hard shadow fusion scheme within the rendering equation, enabling the effective disentanglement of direct and indirect lighting components.
+Leveraging the excellent differentiability of 3DGS~\cite{kerbl20233d}, GRGS optimizes lighting parameters in the 3D space directly from 2D image supervision, thereby circumventing the costly computation of explicit ray tracing.
+Specifically, ground truths of ambient occlusion, direct lighting, and indirect lighting maps are used as photometric supervision signals to guide the optimization of the 3D Gaussian representation via efficient gradient-based learning.
+Among these signals, ambient occlusion and direct lighting maps are jointly used to provide more accurate supervision for visibility estimation.
+While ambient occlusion captures geometric occlusion effects, direct lighting offers complementary shadow-related illumination cues, and their combination helps enforce visibility consistency between 2D renderings and the underlying 3D geometry.
+For effective indirect lighting learning within the rendering equation, we employ a gradient-truncated hard shadow fusion scheme, which truncates gradients through visibility to prevent erroneous gradient propagation and leverages hard shadow fusion to accelerate the convergence of indirect lighting.